vmware-tanzu/tanzu-framework/docs/README.md

 # Documentation

 This directory contains documentation for this repo.
+Refer to the [documentation style guide](style-guide.md) when writing or editing documents.

 ## Table of Contents